A research degree gives you the opportunity to complete a piece of original research with expert guidance from world-class academics.

 You might already have a specific supervisor, department or project in mind, or maybe you're thinking more about an area of study rather than a specific project.
 Whichever route you're considering we'll help you find the right opportunity for you.
 Here are some starting points:

 - Find a supervisor: look for academics who work in your field.
 Contact your potential supervisor(s) to discuss the research area you’re interested in

 - Find a project: visit your department of interest's web pages to see if there is a funded advertised project which fits your interests

 - Contact your potential supervisor: if you’re generating your own research project, seek guidance on its suitability and find out about funding opportunities.

-You may be entitled to a UK government loan of up to £25,000 if your course starts before 1 August 2019 and £25,700 if your course starts after 1 August 2019, to help fund your doctoral studies.
+From August 2020, you may be entitled to a UK government loan of up to £26,445 if your course starts on or after 1 August 2020, to help fund your doctoral studies.
+Applications are now open.

 York Graduate Research School